Chronic diseases are defined by the CDC as “conditions lasting one year or longer that require ongoing medical ...

 Studies have shown that a negative association exists between low health literacy and management of chronic diseases.
 Only 12% of English-speaking adults in the US demonstrate proficient health literacy.
 Health organizations often write educational materials in reading levels that are too high for most readers.
 As a result, patients struggle to understand instructions on how to take their medications, how to monitor their health condition, and when to follow up with their providers.

-Language barriers can also lead to miscommunication between health professionals and patients, decreasing both parties’ satisfaction and the quality of healthcare delivery.
+Language barriers can also lead to miscommunication between health care professionals and patients, decreasing both patient satisfaction and the quality of healthcare delivery.
 Additionally, patients from minority communities are more likely than white patients to feel they would receive better treatment if they were a different race or ethnicity and to believe they have been disrespected during a medical visit.
 Patients who cannot communicate with their doctor or who do not trust their providers may feel reluctant to comply with care plans or even see a doctor for their chronic condition.

 Challenges for providers

 Provider engagement can also be a challenge for disease management.
-Some providers may be apprehensive of attempts to influence their treatment decisions and others may find it challenging to integrate disease management program requirements in their workflow.
+Some providers may be apprehensive of attempts to influence their treatment decisions and others may find it challenging to integrate chronic disease management program requirements in their workflow.

-Providers also have limited time to see each patient, and in the short 15 minutes or less that they do have, they may not always have time to implement recommended care plan changes, identify any other necessary care plan updates, or follow up comprehensively on the patient’s progress.
+Providers also have limited time to see each patient, and in the short 15 minutes or less that they do have, they may not always have time to implement recommended treatment plan changes, identify any other necessary care plan updates, or follow up comprehensively on the patient’s progress.

 Lack of actionable data